What is Acceptance and Integration Training?

 Could I experience AAIT before committing to training?

-Absolutely, you are welcome to call me for an individual appointment.
+Absolutely, you are welcome to contact me for an individual appointment.

 How can I justify the expense for more training when I go to a yearly workshop to keep up with my CEU requirements?

 This training is very experiential and practical.
 You will not be sitting in a room taking notes for two days.
 You will be observing and practicing procedures while learning more about how to lean into the principles and phases that support this work.
 The bonus consultation groups insure that you understand how to implement what you have learned and address any snags you may encounter along the way.